 What is EFRI-REM?

 The EFRI-REM workshop is based on the entering mentoring curriculum developed at the University of Wisconsin-Madison.
-The material is developed from interviews and focus groups, and includes numerous case studies and real-world applications.
-The workshop therefore provides practical and useful aids to improve effective mentoring relationships.
+The material is developed from interviews and focus groups and includes numerous case studies and real-world applications.
+The workshop, therefore, provides practical and useful aids to improve effective mentoring relationships.
 Through active learning elements and activities, participants hone their mentoring styles and become better mentors.
-Workshop topics includes: (1) promoting self-efficacy, (2) addressing equity and inclusion, and (3) fostering independence.
+Workshop topics include: (1) promoting self-efficacy, (2) addressing equity and inclusion, and (3) fostering independence.

 EFRI-REM meets ASSIST Students